nestjs/docs.nestjs.com/content/techniques/serialization.md

 #### Learn more

-Read more about available decorators and options as provided by the `class-transformer` package [here](https://github.com/typestack/class-transformer).
+Read more about available decorators and options as provided by the `@nestjs/class-transformer` package [here](https://github.com/nestjs/class-transformer).